Why Mercedes key work costs what it costs

 Why is Mercedes key work more expensive than Toyota or Honda?

 Three reasons.
 First, the security architecture (EIS / FBS3 / FBS4) is genuinely more cryptographically complex — programming requires longer labor and OEM-level tooling.
 Second, the tooling licenses themselves cost more — Autel's and AVDI's Mercedes modules carry higher subscription fees than mass-market platforms.
 Third, key blanks and fob housings cost more from Mercedes-side parts channels.
-A real FBS4 AKL job has $80-$150 in hardware cost and $200-$400 in labor cost before any margin — the math forces the price.
+An FBS3 all-keys-lost job carries real hardware cost in the key blanks plus several hours of skilled labor before any margin — the math forces the price.
+FBS4 all-keys-lost is not independent work at any price.

 Are some Mercedes models genuinely dealer-only for AKL work?